 FOR IMMEDIATE RELEASE: June 20, 2012

-This grant was one of many awarded to community health center across the country today by HHS Secretary Kathleen Seblius.
+This grant was one of many awarded to community health centers across the country today by HHS Secretary Kathleen Sebelius.
 The grants awarded to 20 New York health centers totaled 10.5 million.
 A total of $128.6 million was awarded across the United States in the form of 219 awards.
 New York received the second largest number of awards in the country.
 These grants will help expand access to care for more than 1.25 million additional patients and create approximately 5,640 jobs by establishing new health center service delivery sites.
 Community health centers work to improve the health of the nation by ensuring access to quality primary health care services.

 In New York, Community health centers provide high quality, affordable and accessible primary medical, dental and preventive care to more than 1.4 million New Yorkers at over 470 sites in urban, suburban and rural settings.

 According to the Community Health Care Association of New York State, this funding opportunity is historic in its significance as it represents an unprecedented investment by the federal government in FQHCs and has the potential to expand New York State’s primary care system as never before, bringing essential new services to some of the highest-need areas.
 The awards announced today will infuse critical dollars into New York's health centers and their surrounding communities, enhancing health centers’ ability to serve more patients and creating thousands of jobs across the country.